What is the treatment for Lyme disease?

 The most common side effect of the penicillin antibiotics is diarrhea, and occasionally even serious cases caused by the bacteria Clostridium difficile.
 This bacterial overgrowth condition occurs because antibiotics kill the good bacteria in our gut.
 It can be helpful to use probiotics to restore the good bacteria and microbiome balance.

-The prognosis after treatment of Lyme disease is generally very good.
-The majority of people are treated with antibiotics and return to their normal health.
-The prognosis is best when Lyme disease is diagnosed and treated early and worsens when diagnosis and treatment is delayed.
+The prognosis after early treatment of Lyme disease is generally very good.
+However, the prognosis worsens when diagnosis and treatment are delayed.

 Most patients with early Lyme disease infection recover with antibiotics and return to their normal state of health.
-However, some patients suffer from ongoing symptoms following standard of care antibiotic therapy.
-For research studies, a defined subset of this condition is called Post Treatment Lyme Disease Syndrome (PTLDS).
+However, some patients suffer from ongoing or recurrent symptoms related to Lyme disease despite standard of care antibiotic therapy.

 Symptoms of Post Treatment Lyme Disease